incubrain/nuxt3-saas-starter/README.md

 ## Initial Setup

-1. **Environment Variables:** Duplicate the .env_example file and rename it to .env.
+1. **Environment Variables:** Duplicate the example.env file and rename it to .env.
 2. **Supabase:** Set up Supabase for Authentication and Database functionalities.
 3. **Stripe:** Set up Stripe for Subscription payments.